 All our fees are transparent, we tell you in advance of the divorce costs involved so there are no surprises along the way.

-Clients often initially think divorce is expensive and consider online options, but getting it wrong can be costly in the long run and you may not get the financial settlement you deserve.
-We offer a variety of payment options which you can discuss with your team during the initial consultation*.
+Clients often initially think divorce is expensive and consider cheaper options, but getting it wrong can be costly in the long run and you may not get the financial settlement you deserve.
+We offer a variety of payment options which you can discuss with your team during the initial consultation.

-The Pearson family law team are based across our offices in Oldham, Failsworth and North Manchester (Junction 22 of the M60).
+The family law team are based across our offices in Oldham, Failsworth and North Manchester (Junction 22 of the M60).